Data compression: Lossless

 The strongest modern lossless compressors use probabilistic models, such as prediction by partial matching.
 The Burrows–Wheeler transform can also be viewed as an indirect form of statistical modelling.
 In a further refinement of the direct use of probabilistic modelling, statistical estimates can be coupled to an algorithm called arithmetic coding.
 Arithmetic coding is a more modern coding technique that uses the mathematical calculations of a finite-state machine to produce a string of encoded bits from a series of input data symbols.
-It can achieve superior compression compared to other techniques such as the better-known Huffman algorithm.
+It can achieve superior compression compared to other techniques, such as the better-known Huffman algorithm.
 It uses an internal memory state to avoid the need to perform a one-to-one mapping of individual input symbols to distinct representations that use an integer number of bits, and it clears out the internal memory only after encoding the entire string of data symbols.
 Arithmetic coding applies especially well to adaptive data compression tasks where the statistics vary and are context-dependent, as it can be easily coupled with an adaptive model of the probability distribution of the input data.
 An early example of the use of arithmetic coding was in an optional (but not widely used) feature of the JPEG image coding standard.
 It has since been applied in various other designs including H.263, H.264/MPEG-4 AVC and HEVC for video coding.

-Archive software typically has the ability to adjust the "dictionary size", where a larger size demands more random-access memory during compression and decompression, but compresses stronger, especially on repeating patterns in files' content.
+Archive software typically has the ability to adjust the "dictionary size", where a larger size demands more random-access memory during compression and decompression, but compresses more strongly, especially on repeating patterns in files' content.